FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 Often, I have noticed that many users are unfamiliar with how to filter, map, sort, and reduce data using a low-code approach.
 They tend to rely on function nodes, which can add complexity.
 If you are unfamiliar with function nodes and their drawbacks, please refer to [The benefits and drawbacks of using Node-RED function nodes](/blog/2023/03/why-should-you-use-node-red-function-nodes/).
 In this guide, we will show you how to filter, map, sort, and reduce data with Node-RED while sticking to low-code practices.

----

 ## What is Low-Code

 Low-code is a software development approach that requires little to no coding to build applications and processes.
 Instead of using complex programming languages, you use visual interfaces with basic logic and drag-and-drop capabilities.

-> "Low-code is not just about accelerating development; it’s about democratizing it.
-It’s about giving more people the ability to create solutions to business problems."
+> Low-code is not just about accelerating development; it’s about democratizing it.
+It’s about giving more people the ability to create solutions to business problems.
 >
 > *— Dion Hinchcliffe, VP and Principal Analyst at Constellation Research*